Pastoral Counseling Degree Programs

 What Can I Do With My Education?

 Although a bachelor's degree would prepare you for some careers, you may need a graduate degree to work as a counselor in some states.
 You are more likely to find a minister, pastor or counselor position with a graduate degree education.
 A graduate degree will prepare you to counsel married couples, troubled families, premarital couples and people in crisis.
-If you have earned a master's or doctoral degree, you may also meet the education requirements to become a Certified Pastoral Counselor through the American Association of Pastoral Counselors.
-Additionally, the U.S. Bureau of Labor Statistics (BLS) reports that a master's degree is the minimum educational requirement to become a licensed marriage and family therapist (www.bls.gov).
-According to the BLS, counselors earned a median salary of $41,650 in 2010; marriage and family therapists earned $45,720.
+If you have earned a master's or doctoral degree, you may also meet the education requirements to become a Certified Pastoral Counselor (CPC) through the American Association of Pastoral Counselors.
+Additionally, the U.S. Bureau of Labor Statistics (BLS) reports that a master's degree is the minimum educational requirement to become a licensed marriage and family therapist.
+According to the BLS, marriage and family therapists earned a median annual salary of $48,600 in 2015.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: